GaurabKundu1/Data-Professional-Survey-Breakdown/README.md

 ## The Report

-The Report Consists of 2 Dashboards, Below is a Glimpse of the Dashboards:
+The Report Consists of 2 Dashboards, It Can be Accesssible Here : [Data Professional Survey Breakdown](https://www.novypro.com/project/data-professional-survey-breakdown-25)

+Below is a Glimpse of the Dashboards:

 ### Dashboard 1